MLAbram/edu-iot-digital-twin-lab/Week-0/README.md

 Create your first sub-folders: Week-0, Week-1, and so on.

->[!TIP]
+> [!TIP]
->Why this matters: Having a dedicated local directory allows you to use the VS Code Source Control tab to "Commit" and "Push" your work to your own GitHub profile.
+> Why this matters: Having a dedicated local directory allows you to use the VS Code Source Control tab to "Commit" and "Push" your work to your own GitHub profile.
 This builds your professional portfolio as you learn!

+---

+## 🛠️ Environment Check
+Ensure you are working from the root of your project and your sandbox is active:
+1. **Open Terminal:** Navigate to edu-iot-digital-twin-lab.
+2. **Activate:** * source PythonSandbox/bin/activate (Mac/Linux)
+   * PythonSandbox\Scripts\activate (Windows)
+3. **Verify:** You should see (PythonSandbox) at the start of your command line.

 ---